propking123/propking123/README.md

 - 👋 Hi, I’m @propking123
-- 👀 I’m interested in python, html, css and javascript
+- 👀 I’m interested in python, html, css, javascript, php and c#
 - 🌱 I’m currently learning all of the codes i mensioned

 <!---